sneakertack/crystallize/readme.md

 ## Not Yet Implemented

+The following features are on the roadmap:

 - Type checking, in case not given an object.
 - The reverse operation to `crystallize()` (probably `crystallize.smash()`)
 - camelCase delimiters.
 - Phrase-based excludes
+- How to not over-reverse when reversing, for values that are objects.
 - Upload it to the npms

-Strikethroughed lines below describe features that are planned but not yet written.
+Strikethroughed lines below describe features that are planned but not yet implemented.
+Everything else is implemented.

 ## Usage